 “Discovering Gravitational Waves”

 “Pushing Words” – Mitchell Jackson ’93 is an author and educator who is playing a part in the national discourse about race relations.
-His next novel focuses on immediate decisions that African American men make to stay alive, and the prejudice of appearances.
-He also reads an excerpt from his next book, “Survival Math.”
+His newest novel focuses on immediate decisions that African American men make to stay alive, and the prejudice of appearances.
+In this podcast, he also reads an excerpt from his book, “Survival Math.”

 “The Power of Inclusion”